-You must be requested by a Workstudy Supervisor or you can complete the Workstudy Waiting List Form (if the program is not full).
-The Workstudy Coordinator will provide your information to supervisors who may be interested.
-If the supervisor agrees to hire you, they must request you to the Workstudy Coordinator.
+You must be requested by a Work Study Supervisor or you may submit a current resume' to the Work Study Coordinator.
+The Work Study Coordinator will provide your information to supervisors who may be interested.
+If the supervisor agrees to hire you, they must request you to the Work Study Coordinator.

-All undergraduate students qualify for workstudy.
-You must attend a meeting with the Workstudy Coordinator and complete an I-9.
+All undergraduate students qualify for work study.
+You must attend a New Work study Orientation Meeting with the Work Study Coordinator and complete an I-9.
 You must also complete a W-4 with the Payroll Clerk.
 All international students must have a social security card in order to qualify.
-We have both a federal and institutional workstudy program at NGU and student's qualify to be paid from one program.

 How do I get paid?